Church of England publishes landmark resources on sexuality and relationships

 "Our prayer for the Church through this work is that collectively we demonstrate the same love to one another that we have experienced from God."

 Churches will be encouraged to engage with the LLF resources throughout 2021 and, in particular, to do the companion five-session course over Lent.
+Although the resources can be used individually, the Church is encouraging people to study them together in groups.

-Launching the resources today, the House of Bishops appealed to the whole Church to participate in learning together and use the resources for "open, honest and gracious discussion, listening and learning".
+Launching the resources today, the House of Bishops appealed to the whole Church to participate in learning together and using the resources for "open, honest and gracious discussion, listening and learning".

-Bishop Cocksworth said the Church needed to get away from a "single issue approach".
+Explaining the inspiration for LLF, Bishop Cocksworth said the Church needed to get away from a "single issue approach" to the longstanding divisions.

-He said the process had brought together people who "really disagree" with each other as he called the resources the "fruit of an extraordinary collaborative process".
+He said the process had brought together people who "really disagree" with each other, as he called the resources the "fruit of an extraordinary collaborative process".

 "Gay, straight, trans people together.
 We wanted to work this out together because we wanted the Church to work this out together with faith and love," he said.